sradics/digital-garden/_notes/5 main assumptions to test.md

 Focus on differentiating assumptions - that allow us to compare and contrast.

 ![[assumptiontest_circles.excalidraw.svg]]
- + Usability assumptions
++ Usability assumptions: Is it usable?
-+ Ethical assumption
++ Ethical assumption: Is there any potential harm in building this solution?